colloquet/colloquet.github.io/_posts/2014-05-23-tips-on-developing-mobile-web.markdown

 </script>
 {% endhighlight %}

-By having that code, that meta tag will only apply to listed devices and its now working perfectly on my iPad!
+By having that code in place, the meta tag will only apply to listed devices and its now working perfectly on my iPad!
 Magic!

 [stackoverflow]: http://stackoverflow.com/questions/18134386/meta-viewport-only-for-phones